 Living conditions of the residents of the refugee camp Al-Hol are still catastrophic.
 However, more and more internally displaced persons and refugees, especially from the town Al-Bahouz, are seeking refuge in the camp.
 Recently, five children died as a result of malnutrition and lack of medical care (ARK News, March 11, 2019).
-Between March 11 and 16, about one-thousand Syrians and three-hundred Iraqis arrived at the camp.
+Between March 11 and 16, about 1,000 Syrians and 300 Iraqis arrived at the camp.
 Additionally, 575 families of IS members reached Al-Hol (SMART News, March 14 and 16, 2019).

 A suicide attack took place in Al-Bahouz on March 15.
 It was carried out by two women with explosive belts.
 The assassins had mingled with families who wanted to flee from Al-Bahouz at the time of the explosion.
-Six people were killed and others injured (SMART News).
+Six people were killed and others were injured (SMART News).